 Hormonal Fluctuations and Neurochemistry

 During pregnancy, levels of estrogen and progesterone increase significantly.
 Following delivery, these levels drop sharply back to pre-pregnancy baselines within 24 hours.
-This endocrine “crash” is one of the primary causes of depression factors seen in PPD.
-These shifts directly affect neurotransmitter activity in the brain, particularly involving serotonin and GABA, which regulate mood and anxiety.
+This endocrine “crash” is one of the primary factors in PPD.
+These shifts directly affect neurotransmitter activity in the brain, particularly involving serotonin and GABA.
 Research into what causes depression confirms that this rapid withdrawal triggers significant neurological distress.

 Genetic Predisposition and Mental Health History